 - Possibility to work with CRM in tools already in use (email, phone, calendar)

 If you are stuck with the same tools as email, excel spread sheets and pen- and -paper your business is going to suffer and start falling behind the competition.

-Its also important that a CRM considers these tools and make it easy for users to work with customer and deal information from the tools they are used to operate in the daily business (email, calendar and phone).
+It’s also important that a CRM considers these tools and makes it easy for users to work with customers and deal information from the tools that are used to operate in the daily business (email, calendar and phone).

-It just don’t make since to have advanced reports if you don’t get all the information added to your CRM in the first place.
+It just doesn’t make sense to have advanced reports if you don’t get all the information added to your CRM in the first place.

 Since many companies need to get the basics in place first its often easy to choose a CRM platform that only solves that part of the problem.

-The experienced issue that follows some time later is that you most likely feel stuck and have outgrown the solution you chose in the first place.
+The experience issue that follows some time later is that you most likely feel stuck and outgrow the solution you have chosen in the first place.

-Its therefore important to choose a solution that both makes it easy to get started with the basics but also when the time is right, to make it easy to start using more advanced features like pipeline management, multiple processes, email campaigns and advanced reporting.
+It is therefore important to choose a solution that both makes it easy to get started with the basics but also when the time is right, makes it easy to start using more advanced features like pipeline management, multiple processes, email campaigns and advanced reporting.

 If you choose a solution that is possible to scale down/up both feature, usage and cost wise depending on your needs, you will be able to both give value to the sales reps, management and also your financials.